leonardofalk/audited_async/README.md

 ## Development

-Check out the repository, execute `bundle install` and you're good to go.
+Checkout the repository, execute `bundle install` and you're good to go.

 ## Testing

 There are some unit tests now but integration tests are missing.
-You can ran the suite by executing `rspec`.
+You can run the suite by executing `rspec`.

 ## Contributing